CapacitorSet/box-js/README.md

  * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk) with file types and hashes;
  * `IOC.json`, a list of behaviours identified as IOCs (Indicators of Compromise).
 These include registry accesses, written files, HTTP requests and so on.

- You can analyze these by yourself, or you can automatically submit them to Malwr, VirusTotal or a Cuckoo sandbox: for more information, run `box-export --help`.
+ You can analyze these by yourself, or you can automatically submit them to Malwr, VirusTotal or a Cuckoo sandbox\tfor more information, run `box-export --help`.

  >For further isolation, it is recommended to run the analysis in a temporary Docker container.
 Consult `integrations/README.md` for more information.